As seen in:

-Here is a complete guide and list of things to put on a resume so that you can be sure that you’ve got everything you need.
+Clear enough?
+But wait—what about career goals?
+A cover letter?
+You still feel you're forgetting something… Well, here’s a complete guide on the most important things to put on a resume, so that you can be sure that you’ve got everything you require.

 But there's more!
 This guide will also tell you what not to put on a resume.

-There are a few optional sections that you can add as well, including a resume summary or objective and a hobbies section.
+There are a few optional sections that you can add as well, including achievemets, certifications, or a hobbies section.

-Depending on how you format your resume, these sections will go in different places on your resume.
+Also, depending on how you format your resume, all key sections will go in different places on your resume.

 Each section has essential elements that you should include on your resume.